Hello Antoine..... Allan here'......

 It was roses and promises all round.

-one of our two witnesses.
+two witnesses.
 He enjoyed the beer and chips.

 worked for the City Press and eventually entered Reuters for many postings worldwide